fusion5/xp-asm/README.md

 - Add relative (signed) offsets from the current position to a label + tests OK

+- Rename SEW, what does it mean???
+  OK

 *** Activity stack

-- Rename SEW, what does it mean???
 - Get rid of Seq and use ByteString for encoding/decoding...